How Not to Solve Misinformation

 - Misuse committees and task forces (e.g. Facebook and BBC taskforces — they’re everywhere!)

-- Create ‘proxy’ fights (e.g. accuse the other side of creating fake news)
+- Create ‘proxy’ fights (e.g. accuse the other side of creating misinformation)

-The real problem is that we don’t want to deal with information that challenges our values, makes us feel uncomfortable, or questions who we are and what we stand for.
-We give fake news oxygen because we want to believe the worst about ‘those people’.
+The real problem is that we don’t want to deal with factual information that challenges our values, makes us feel uncomfortable, or questions who we are and what we stand for.
+We give misinformation oxygen because we want to believe the worst about ‘those people’.
 We ‘like’ it on Facebook because it reaffirms our belief about the best in ourselves and those we call friends.

 Ultimately, the adaptive challenge we face is to heal the heart of democracy, as Parker Palmer describes in his characteristically simple eloquence.
 It’s about engaging with the other, not filtering them out of our lives and news feeds.
-This is our work to do, not Google’s or Facebook’s.
+This is our work to do, not Google or Facebook algorithms.

-[Eric Martin serves as Senior Leadership Advisor for Adaptive Change Advisors, whose mission is to democratize leadership — making it possible for anyone anywhere to lead adaptive change.]
+[Eric Martin is the author of the book, Your Leadership Moment: Democratizing Leadership in an Age of Authoritarianism.
+He also serves as Managing Director for Adaptive Change Advisors, whose mission is to democratize leadership — making it possible for anyone anywhere to lead adaptive change.]